Help prepare students for university level research with library instruction

 • Strategies for avoiding academic mistakes

-Learn about essential research skills with ResearchBase
+Encourage students to develop essential research skills with ResearchBase

 • An introduction to academic library resources and services